slowjams/Pro-ASP.NET-Core/z13-URL Routing.md

       _endpointDataSource = new CompositeEndpointDataSource(endpointRouteBuilder.DataSources);
    }

-   public Task Invoke(HttpContext httpContext) {
+   public Task Invoke(HttpContext httpContext)
+   {
       var endpoint = httpContext.GetEndpoint();  // there is already an endpoint, skip matching completely if (endpoint != null) {
-         // ...
          return _next(httpContext);
       }

       // ...

-      // matcher is DfaMatcher whose job is to associate an endpoint to a HttpContext first according to
+      // matcher is DfaMatcher whose job is to associate an endpoint to a HttpContext (by analysing httpContext.Request.Path.Value)
-      // then use a complex process to determine which endpoints to associate var matcher = _matcherFactory.CreateMatcher(_endpointDataSource);
+      // using a complex process to determine which endpoints to associate var matcher = _matcherFactory.CreateMatcher(_endpointDataSource);   // <---------------------- we pass IEndpointRouteBuilder.DataSources that contains RouteEndpointBuilder
+                                                                          // which contains RequestDelegate and RoutePattern, so DfaMatcher can match it withHttpContext's URL

-      matcher.MatchAsync(httpContext);    // <-------------------------------------a4
+      // call httpContext.SetEndpoint(candidate.Endpoint) when find a candicate await matcher.MatchAsync(httpContext);    // <-------------------------------------a4

       // ... tweak the code, inline sepearate private method var endpoint = httpContext.GetEndpoint();
       if (endpoint == null) {   //  DfaMatcher didn't find any matching